charlielee206/charlielee206/README.md

 - Meshmixer
 > Used to edit STL files.
 - Microsoft 3D Builder
 > One of the most underrated 3D mesh programs in existance.
 The auto-fix tool is one of the fastest and easiest way to fix non-manifold models.
-Yes, it's worse than going into blender/meshmixer and manually editing each and evry polygon, but honestly, the output is usually very nice, and almost always useable.
+Yes, it's worse than going into blender/meshmixer and manually editing each and every polygon, but honestly, the output is usually very nice, and almost always useable.
 - Blender
 > Used to fix non-manifold models, and prepare them for printing.
 - Cura